How to Navigate Spain's TIE Appointment Crisis in 2026 Without Paying a Bot Operator

 Strategy 2: Satellite Cities

 If you live in Madrid, Barcelona, or Valencia, you are competing with the highest volume of applicants in Spain.
-The appointment system is national — you can book a TIE appointment at any police station in Spain, not just the one in your registered municipality.
+The appointment system may display offices beyond your municipality, but use the competent National Police station specified by the official system or local instructions; do not assume another city will accept the application.

 Smaller cities within 30-90 minutes of major metros often have appointment availability within days rather than weeks: